In the right conditions, powdery mildew can cause huge issues for growers indoors and out.

-Increase circulation but cutting back plants or spacing them out further.
+Increase circulation by cutting back plants or spacing them out further.

-Preventatively treat with baking soda using the mix above for a spray.
+Preventatively treat powdery mildew with baking soda, using the mix above for a spray.
 You can thoroughly coat susceptible plants.

 Quarantine new & suspect plants so they cannot spread powdery mildew to others and can be treated right away.

 Check plants regularly, particularly those that are placed close together or are particularly susceptible to powdery mildew (like Begonias).

 Powdery mildew loves humid, stale conditions.

 If plants are super close together, they can create pockets of stale air and humidity that invite powdery mildew in.

 Powdery mildew, when caught early, can be managed through repeated sprays.